The Hilleberg Nallo 2 GT could be the most hardwearing and reliable 2-person 4-season tent on the market

 How to choose a tent for cycle touring

-When Adrian and I made our plans to cycle around Europe we made a list of the essentials that would be needed for a four-month trip based on two people sharing kit.
+When Adrian and I made our plans to cycle around Europe on a charity bike ride, we made a list of the essentials that would be needed for a four-month trip based on two people sharing kit.
 That meant that we shared spares, tools and weight distribution.

 In the end, we decided to maximise our budget on the road by sharing a tent.
 We’d camped together in the past and knew that we could handle close quarters for long durations.
 We were best mates, after all, easy breezy, right?